What is a Recovery One Time Password in LastPass?

 The Recovery One Time Password is used as a means of recovery to allow you to change your Master Password and gain access to your LastPass Vault if your Master Password is ever forgotten.
 Since your Vault is encrypted, this is the key that is used to decrypt it during account recovery.

-A Recovery One Time Password is something that is created for you automatically when you log in to LastPass via the web browser extension , and is not something you can write down.
+A Recovery One Time Password is something that is created for you automatically when you log in to LastPass via the web browser extension and/or online web Vault (i.e., the LastPass website), and is not something you can write down.

 When you log in to the LastPass from your desktop on multiple browsers and devices that you trust, you create a Recovery One Time Password on each browser and device.
 This means that if you ever make a change to your LastPass account that causes your Vault to be re-encrypted, the Recovery One Time Password will become invalidated on that browser & device combination, but you could still reset your Master Password from another browser & device combination.